- 1. Tea

-Alcohol may well send you to sleep quickly, however, it can drastically destroy the quality of it.
+Alcohol may well send you to sleep quickly, however it can drastically reduce your chance of good sleep.

 In 2018 an observational study carried out by Finnish-based researchers involving 4,000 people, demonstrated the harmful effect that alcohol has when it comes to the restorative quality of sleep.

 A low alcohol intake decreased the physiological recovery that sleep normally provides by 9.3%.

 Even one drink was shown to have a negative impact on sleep quality.
 Moderate alcohol consumption lowered restorative sleep quality by 24% and high alcohol intake by as much as 39.2%.

 The results were similar for men and women, with alcohol negatively affecting both sedentary and active people but, surprisingly, more pronounced among younger people in comparison to seniors.